samplejs/samplejs.github.io/samples/_posts/2000-01-04-functions.md

 ##returning values

-A function is able to return a value with a {% include mdn-link.html code="return" href="Web/JavaScript/Reference/Statements/return" %} statement.
+A function is able to return a value with a {% include inline-resource.html code="return" resource="docs-return" %} statement.
 A function returns `undefined` when:

 - there is no return statement in the function
 - there is line ending between `return` and the associated expression